UBC-MDS/AutoTransformPy/README.md

 r.shape  # rotate function
 t.shape  # translate function

+# You can use skimage.io to view the transformed images:
+from skimage.io import imshow

 # display original image
 imshow(m[0])  # using mirror function as example

 # display one of the transformed images
 imshow(m[1])  # mirror function
 imshow(r[1])  # rotate function
 imshow(t[1])  # translate function
 ```